 Why is Connection Important in the Workplace?

 Connection is one of those under-utilized elements of the ENGAGEMENT MAGIC® keys.
 We always think about having meaning in our jobs, about the having an impact, about continuing to grow; but we don’t typically think about connection.
 Do I have a connection with the company?
 Does the company have a connection with me?

-Having a trusted advisor or confidant is, for me, the essence of connection.
-There is nothing, in my mind, lonelier than spending 8-10+ hours at work each day and not having some type of connection, whether it’s personal, social or with the organization.
+Having a trusted adviser or confidant is, for me, the essence of connection.
+There is nothing, in my mind, lonelier than spending 8-10+ hours at work each day and not having some type of connection, whether it’s personal, social, or with the organization.

 Having a Confidant at Work

 Does it matter if I have a best friend at work?
-Some would say no, but for me, having someone with whom you can trust and connect is significant.
-In my case, I have a preference to introversion, however, even as someone who prefers introversion, I thrive on having someone that I can go to in the organization.
+Some would say no, but for me, having someone with whom you can trust and connect with is significant.
+In my case, I have a preference for introversion; however, even as someone who prefers introversion, I thrive on having someone that I can go to in the organization.

-I remember when I was working at a company, one of my co-workers and I developed a wonderful relationship.
+I remember when I was working at a company where one of my co-workers and I developed a wonderful relationship.
 We started around the same time and had both moved to a new city.
-The company was having a lot of problems at the time.
+The company was experiencing many difficulties at the time.
 They were not making money, which resulted in massive layoffs.
-There was a feeling of fear and doubt of our survival.
+There was a feeling of fear and doubt around our survival.

 Comparing that to my experience with another company where I worked, which had a culture of introversion.
 At first, I thought I would fit really well inside this company, but I had just the opposite experience.
 All the engineers would keep their doors closed.
 You’d walk in these buildings with thousands of employees and it was very quiet.
 I would think to myself, “Who am I going to talk to today?
 Am I going to interact with anybody?”

 I remember having a conversation and casually mentioning, “Hey, should we just do that over lunch?”
 The response was, “No, that’s my time and I don’t want to.”
 It was really difficult to build any type of relationship in that company compared to my previous experiences.